Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 PARAMETER temperature 0.7

-🎯 What NOT to try on 8GB — my experience
+🎯 What NOT to Try on 8GB — My Experience

-Short answer: Models 13B+, any models in Q8 quantization, and attempts to run two models simultaneously — are guaranteed disappointment on 8GB.
+Short answer: Models 13B+, any models in Q8 quantization, and attempts to run two models simultaneously — a guaranteed disappointment on 8GB.
 I tested this on my Mac M1 — so you don't have to.

 Working with Ollama on a Mac M1 with 8GB of unified memory, I tested dozens of models of various sizes.
 Here's an honest list of what doesn't work — or works so poorly it's better if it didn't.